USFWS/secas/_posts/2021-01-13-Welcoming-New-SECAS-Staff.md

 ---
 published: false
 ---
-Over the past year, several new staff members have joined the SECAS team.
+Over the past year, several new staff members have joined the SECAS team to help support the Southeast Blueprint.
 Here you can learn a little bit more about them and their work!

 **Chris Devore, Southeast Blueprint User Support**